Local equations for the generalized Lotka-Volterra model on sparse asymmetric graphs: Conclusions

 \section{Conclusions}

 In conclusion, our local closures for the global Fokker-Planck equations, and in particular the Individual Based Mean Field (IBMF) method, provide a powerful and versatile tool for analyzing the stationary states of the generalized Lotka-Volterra model on sparse graphs.
 We have demonstrated its efficacy across a range of scenarios, from asymmetric interactions on undirected graphs to directed networks and systems with thermal noise.
-IBMF faces its greatest challenge in the symmetric case, where its assumption of species independence breaks down due to correlations.
+IBMF faces its greatest challenge in the case of symmetric interactions with thermal noise, where its assumption of species independence breaks down due to correlations.
 These correlations are precisely what the Belief Propagation (BP) method captures, but BP is restricted to symmetric interactions.
 This highlights a key trade-off: BP offers higher accuracy for symmetric networks, while IBMF provides a versatile and effective solution for the more general and common case of asymmetric couplings.

+It is important to note the qualitative differences between the output of IBMF and that of simulations, which are particularly relevant in the presence of thermal noise ($T>0$).
+From simulations, one obtains realizations of the temporal evolution of individual abundances.
+Since $T>0$, the stationary abundances do not stop oscillating around their averages, and the data must then be post-processed to compute, for example, the stationary average abundances.
+From IBMF, instead, we directly obtain the average abundances in the stationary point after the iteration process converges.
+There is no need for post-processing.

+More importantly, when the fixed point is not unique and $T>0$, the analysis of the simulations is technically more complex.
+For finite systems, it is hard to numerically assess whether each abundance is oscillating around a single stationary average, or the whole dynamics is fluctuating between different distinct fixed points.
+In the same scenario, running IBMF directly gives a set of stationary average abundances, and we are able to identify regions with a single fixed point and with multiple fixed points without much effort (see Fig. \ref{fig:IBMF_symmetric}).
+This constitutes a considerable practical advantage of IBMF over simulations to be exploited in the future.

-Our analysis reveals that the phase diagram for sparse, asymmetric interactions (Fig.~\ref{fig:Langevin_eps_0}) is qualitatively distinct from its symmetric counterpart; notably, we observe a transition towards a multiple-equilibria phase at a positive $\sigma$ even for $\mu\gtrsim0$, whereas symmetric interactions always lead to a single fixed point at small $\mu$ \cite{Tonolo2025arxiv}.
-This sparse topology also induces a different stability landscape compared to fully-connected systems \cite{bunin2017ecological}, with a transition occurring at a positive $\mu$ for $\sigma=0$, a phenomenon linked to the intrinsic instability of sparse competitive loops identified in \cite{StavPLOS2022}.
+Our analysis reveals that the phase diagram for sparse, asymmetric interactions (Fig.~\ref{fig:Langevin_eps_0}) is qualitatively distinct from its symmetric counterpart; notably, we observe a transition towards a multiple-equilibria phase at a positive $\sigma$ even for $\mu\gtrsim0$, whereas symmetric interactions always lead to a single fixed point at small $\mu$ \cite{Tonolo2026sparse}.
+This sparse topology also induces a different stability landscape compared to fully-connected systems \cite{bunin2017ecological}, with a transition from single fixed point to multiple fixed points occurring at a positive $\mu$ for $\sigma=0$, a phenomenon linked to the intrinsic instability of sparse competitive loops identified in \cite{StavPLOS2022}.